-Cuts and Wounds Treatment in Columbia MD
+Urgent Care for Cuts and Wounds in Columbia MD

 Cuts and wounds come in many different forms of severity.
 A “cut” is a skin crack or opening.
-Laceration is another term for it.
+A laceration is another term for it.
 A cut might be shallow, deep, smooth, or jagged.
 It could be near the skin’s surface or deeper.
 Tendons, muscles, ligaments, nerves, blood vessels, and bones can all be damaged by a deep incision.
 A puncture is a wound caused by a sharp object like a nail, knife, or sharp tooth.
 Puncture wounds frequently occur on the surface but can spread into deeper tissue layers.
 Bleeding, issues with function (movement), or sensation (numbness, tingling) below the incision site are among the symptoms.
 When in doubt, seeking out urgent care treatment is an excellent option.
 Cuts and wounds can be treated at Elite Urgent Care.
 For more information, contact us today or book an appointment online.
 We are conveniently located at 6100 Dobbin Rd, Suite A Columbia, MD 21045.

 Table of Contents: